learn-co-curriculum/dsc-corr-autocorr-in-time-series-lab/README.md

 ## Summary

-Great, you've now been introduced to correlation, the ACF and PACF.
+Great, you've now been introduced to ACF and PACF.
 Let's move into more serious modeling with autoregressive and moving average models!